Tim Johnson (baseball)

-Timothy Evald Johnson (born July 22, 1949) is a former professional baseball player and manager.
-A shortstop and utility infielder in Major League Baseball from 1973 to 1979, he became better known as manager of the Toronto Blue Jays.
+Timothy Evald Johnson (born July 22, 1949) is an American former professional baseball player and manager.
+A shortstop and utility infielder in Major League Baseball (MLB) from 1973 to 1979, he became better known as manager of the Toronto Blue Jays.

 Playing career

 After signing with the Los Angeles Dodgers in 1967 as a free agent, Johnson was traded to the Milwaukee Brewers for Rick Auerbach just as the 1973 season began while still a minor leaguer.
 Johnson played every day for the 1973 Brewers at shortstop, but lost his starting job next season to Robin Yount, thus forcing him to settle in as a utility infielder.
 He was traded to the Toronto Blue Jays during the 1978 season where he retired a year later with a lifetime .223 batting average in 516 career games.

 Scouting, coaching and managerial career

 After retiring as a player, Johnson spent the next 20 years as a scout, coach or minor league manager for the Dodgers, Montreal Expos, Boston Red Sox and Chicago Cubs.